Beef and Broccoli Chow Fun

 • 1 cup small broccoli florets

-• 3 scallions cut into 1-inch slivers (white and green parts)
+• 3 scallions cut into 1-inch slivers, plus extra for garnish

 Instructions

-• In a medium bowl, whisk the soy sauce, 1 tablespoon of the rice wine, the cornstarch, 1 teaspoon of the sesame oil, and brown sugar, until starch and sugar are dissolved.
+• In a small bowl, whisk together the soy sauce, 1 tablespoon of the rice wine, the cornstarch, 1 teaspoon of the sesame oil, and brown sugar, until starch and sugar are dissolved.

-• Drain the noodles, rinse under cold water, drain again, and toss with the remaining 1 teaspoon sesame oil.
+• Drain the noodles and toss with the remaining 1 teaspoon sesame oil.

-• Next, make the sauce by whisking together in a small bowl the oyster sauce, black bean sauce, 1 tablespoon water, and the remaining 1 tablespoon rice wine.
+• Next, make a sauce by whisking together the oyster sauce, black bean sauce, 1 tablespoon of water, and the remaining 1 tablespoon of rice wine in a small bowl.
 Set aside.

-• Heat a large wok (or skillet) over medium-high heat.
+• Heat 1 tbsp of the oil in a large wok (or skillet) over high heat.

 • Add the rice noodles and steak mixture and stir-fry until the noodles are hot, about another 1 - 2 minutes.